California Democrat moves to force vote on expelling Santos after Ethics report

 That landscape, however, lays out a sticky situation of sorts for Speaker Mike Johnson (R-La.), who has to grapple with the political push-and-pull of whether to back Santos’s ouster.
 While Santos provides the slim House GOP majority with a key vote, the allegations against the GOP lawmaker have put a dark cloud around the party — especially vulnerable New York Republicans, who are facing pressure at home.

-Johnson on Monday said he spoke with Santos “at some length” during the holiday recess “about his options.”
-Santos, who on numerous occasions has said he does not plan to resign, later wrote on X that the conversation was “positive,” and noted that he told the Speaker that he would “be standing for the expulsion vote.”
+Johnson said Monday he had spoken with Santos “at some length” during the holiday recess “about his options.”
+Santos, who on numerous occasions has said he does not plan to resign, later wrote on X, formerly known as Twitter, that the conversation was “positive,” and noted that he told the Speaker that he would “be standing for the expulsion vote.”

 Santos also said Johnson “made a point to say that he was not calling me to asking me to resign.”